IDCI-Consulting/StepBundle/Resources/doc/events.md

 Create a Path Event Action Service
 ----------------------------------

+If you want to add domain logic to your flow, you can do it by using EventAction.

-If you want to execute event action to path, you'll have to create a PathEventAction Service and stick it to the path.
+If you want to execute action on path event, you'll have to create a PathEventAction Service and bind it to the path.

 ```php
 // src\ExampleBundle\Path\Event\Action\ExamplePathEventAction.php